 Together, Ray and Rupert lived a life for others.

 Although they could afford to live a life of luxury, that was never their desire.
-They preferred to keep a low profile and live humbly, while sharing all that they could with those who needed it most.
+They preferred to keep a low profile and live humbly, while sharing all they could with those who needed it most.

 Rupert would pass away a few years after, but shortly before that time, he told Laura to review a packet of financial documents on his kitchen table.
 The documents were his final will and trust.
 After looking at the documents, Laura asked him, “What are your thoughts about all this money going to charity?”

-Most importantly, upon their passing, the value of those trusts, combined with their legacy gifts, was more than $35 million which has since gone on to help dozens of San Diego charitable organizations, helping orphans and foster youth, supporting the Episcopal Church, improving animal welfare, and numerous other passions of theirs.
+Most importantly, upon their passing, the value of those trusts, combined with their legacy gifts, was more than $35 million, which has since gone on to help dozens of San Diego charitable organizations, helping orphans and foster youth, supporting the Episcopal Church, improving animal welfare, and numerous other passions of theirs.